 Water is a local matter in Spain and is usually controlled by local municipalities, many of which have their own wells.
 In some municipalities, water distribution is the responsibility of a private company.
 The cost of connection to the local water supply for a new home varies considerably from around €75 up to €500 (when a private company controls the distribution), or even €1,500 in an isolated area.
 In most municipalities, there’s a standing quarterly charge or a monthly charge for a minimum consumption (canon de consumo), e.g. 14 cubic metres a month or €10 a month plus VAT at 7 per cent, even if you don’t use any water during the billing period.
 Water shortages don’t stop municipalities from levying high standing charges for a water supply that’s sometimes non-existent.

-The cost of water has risen dramatically (as a result of droughts) and in some towns, water bills have increased by over 300 per cent or more, although the price of water is surprisingly low in Spain and one of the cheapest in Europe.
+The cost of water has risen dramatically (as a result of droughts) and in some towns, water bills have increased by over 300 per cent or more. although the price of water used to be one of the cheapest in Europe, it is now considered as one of the most expensive.
 The cost varies considerably from an average of around e1 per m3 on the mainland to between €1.50 and €2.50 per m3 in the Canaries and some parts of the Balearics.
 In some areas, tariffs start with a low basic charge, but become prohibitively expensive above a certain consumption.
 Many municipalities levy a standing charge, which is usually for a minimum amount of water per quarter or month, e.g. 45m3 a quarter or 15m3 a month, whether any water is used or not (which hits non-residents hardest).

 Some municipalities levy a quarterly surcharge (canon de servicio) and regional governments may also levy a charge for water purification.
 Sometimes a higher water rate is charged for holiday homeowners or owners in community developments, where the water supply isn’t controlled by the local municipality, while in others the cost of water is included in community fees.
 Water bills usually include sewerage and may also include rubbish collection, e.g. when a city provides all services, in which case the cost of rubbish collection may be calculated on how much water you use.